CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 | ------------------ | --------------- | --------------- | ------------------ | --------------------------- | --------------------- | --------------------------------- | ------------------------- | ------------------- | ------------------- | -------------------------- |
 | Blazecraft Conduit | +1d6            | +1d6            | None               | 0                           | 0                     |                                   | None                      | None                | None                | Blazecraft                 |

-One Handed: Dice bonus given by wielding the conduit in one hand.
+- One Handed: Dice bonus given by wielding the conduit in one hand.

-Two Handed: Dice Bonus given by wielding the conduit in two hand.
+- Two Handed: Dice Bonus given by wielding the conduit in two hand.
 Narratively this could be requiring the character to channel magic through both hands for greater effect.

-Dual Wielded: Dice bonus given when wielding two conduits that are both capable of being dual wielded that effect the same magic skill.
+- Dual Wielded: Dice bonus given when wielding two conduits that are both capable of being dual wielded that effect the same magic skill.
 Think dual wielding fire magic wands.

-Additional Penetration: Extra penetration added to combat rolls made with this conduit, added to the normal penetration.
+- Additional Penetration: Extra penetration added to combat rolls made with this conduit, added to the normal penetration.

-Range Adjustment: Increase or decrease range calculation for magic skill (see Magic Range Adjustment below).
+- Range Adjustment: Increase or decrease range calculation for magic skill (see Magic Range Adjustment below).

-Additional Damage Types: Extra damage types to be added onto combat rolls made with this conduit.
+- Additional Damage Types: Extra damage types to be added onto combat rolls made with this conduit.

-Engageable Opponents: Changes engageable opponent type when making a combat roll.
+- Engageable Opponents: Changes engageable opponent type when making a combat roll.
 This could be a fast shooting wand or a slow shooting staff that pacts a large wallop.

-Area Of Effect: Adds an innate area of effect to every combat roll made with the conduit.
+- Area Of Effect: Adds an innate area of effect to every combat roll made with the conduit.
 This is very powerful.

-Resource Class: Additional resource consumed by the conduit when used.
+- Resource Class: Additional resource consumed by the conduit when used.

-Effected Magic Skills: Which Magic skill the conduit can be used with.
+- Effected Magic Skills: Which Magic skill the conduit can be used with.

 ## Magic Roll

 This roll represents your abilities with a specific type of Magic skill.
 A minimum of one Resource is required to make a non-Cantrip Magic Roll.
-Resources up to the level in the user's Magic vocation can be consumed, adding an additional d6 to the Magic Roll for each Resource consumed.
+Resources up to the level in the user's Magic vocation can be consumed, adding an additional d6 to the Magic Roll for each Magic Resource consumed.

 - Magic Skill Roll = 3d6 (base) + Xd6 (Magic Skill) + Xd6 (Vocation Attributes) + Xd6 (Resource consumed capped by Magic Vocation level) + Xd6 (Conduit Dice Modification)